nkohari/apocrypha/README.md

 # Apocrypha

-**NOTE!** This documentation is still very much a scribbled work-in-progress -- please bear with me while I improve it. :)
+**NOTE!** This documentation is still very much a scribbled work-in-progress -- please bear with me as I improve it!

-Apocrypha is a plugin for [Vite](https://vite.dev) that lets you build websites with Markdoc and React.
-Given a collection of Markdoc documents, a set of React components, and a set of Markdoc tags, it will generate a static website.
+Apocrypha is a plugin for [Vite](https://vite.dev) that lets you build websites with [Markdoc](https://markdoc.dev) and [React](https://react.dev).
+Given a collection of Markdoc documents, a set of React components, and a set of Markdoc tags, Apocrypha will generate a static website.
 During development, full hot-module reload (HMR) support is available for both content and code.

+For a full example of a project powered by Apocrypha, take a look at [nate.io](https://github.com/nkohari/nate.io), my personal website.

 ## Usage